artofthesmart/hypertext/_demo/pages/02.readme/default.md

 **Sitename In Page Titles** - Boolean.
 Adds the sitename to the H1 of the page/item title.
 It is displayed as "Sitename - Item Title" (for example: "Alex's Blog - My First Post").

-**Header Style** - Dropdown.
+**Site Header Style** - Dropdown.
 Changes how the header/sitename is displayed.
 There are five options:
 - `Text` - Default.
 The text name of the site.
 - `Image` - A banner image to render where the site name would normally be.
 It's linked to your home page.
 - `Both` - The site name followed by rendering the image below it.
 Useful when you want a little branding but also want the name of the site visible.
-- `Modular` - Searches for a page named `_header.md` and renders that.
+- `Modular` - Searches for a page named `_site_header.md` and renders that.
 See details below about Modular Content.
 - `None` - Renders nothing above the navigation bar.

 Note: When `image` or `both` is selected, you'll have an option to upload an image.